kalaksi/docker-quassel/README.md

 ## Configuration
 Configuration happens through environment variables.
 See `docker-compose.yml` for more information.
-For adding users, you can do e.g. `docker compose run quassel-core --config-from-environment --add-user`.
+For adding users, you can do e.g. `docker compose run --rm quassel-core --config-from-environment --add-user`.

 See ```Dockerfile``` and ```docker-compose.yml``` (<https://github.com/kalaksi/docker-quassel>) for usable environment variables.
 For setting up PostgreSQL, see: https://bugs.quassel-irc.org/projects/1/wiki/PostgreSQL